NetScaler Appliances in Active-Active Mode Using VRRP

 - R1 forwards the packet to the VIP1 on NS1.

-- NS1’s load balancing algorithm selects server S2, and NS1 opens a connection between one of its SNIP or MIP addresses and S2.
+- NS1’s load balancing algorithm selects server S2, and NS1 opens a connection between one of its SNIP addresses and S2.

-- S2 replies to the SNIP or MIP on the NetScaler.
+- S2 replies to the SNIP on the NetScaler.

 - NS1 sends S2’s reply to the client.
 In the reply, NS1 inserts MAC address of the physical interface as the source MAC address and VIP1 as the source IP address.